XP-NETWORK/documentation/docs/Multibridge/relay-validators.md

 Helpers are pieces of code aimed at interpreting events from disparate source blockchains.
 If the source blockchain has a different codebase or programming language to that of XP.network, a custom helper needs to be developed.

-The following sections provide an overview of each type of helper currently available on XP.network
+The following sections provide an overview of each type of helper currently available on XP.network:

 ### Elrond Helper